What is the definition of a second?

 As the definition of time evolved, so did the second's

 Earth Time and Atomic Time have to be 'reconciled'

 The second is a time unit, one sixtieth of a minute.
 Originally based on the Earth's rotation, time measurement has been found to be irregular and has in more recent times been replaced by atomic time.

 The overhead sun at noon can arrive 16 minutes 18 seconds early or up to 14 minutes 28 seconds late.
 In fact only 4 days per year are precisely 24 hours long as measured by the Sun.
 These days occur on, or about 25 December, 15 April, 14 June and 31 August.
 The remaining days are longer or shorter as measured from the overhead midday sun.

 A more precise measure of time was required.
-So there have been many definitions of the second throughout, evolving with
+So there have been many definitions of the second and equally of time units.

 1884 - International Meridian Conference (Washington DC): based on a mean solar day at Greenwich, England.